apoelstra/taskman/README.md

 A Pomodoro-style task tracking system that uses `jj` (Jujutsu) version control to store time blocks and tasks in commit messages.
 Each 25-minute work block is tracked as a commit with JSON data containing tasks, timestamps, and pause information.

+I maintain a git repository for tracking my time in 25-minute blocks.
+Each commit has empty contents (or rather, updates to my todo list or working notes, which usually have an empty diff) and its description has a structured list of everything I did during that 25-minute block.

+This is a standard "pomodoro timer" technique based loosely on David Cain's book ["How To Do Things"](https://www.raptitude.com/2021/11/how-to-do-things/).

 ## Overview

 Taskman helps you track focused work sessions by: